vladi-rh/rhoai-genaiops-lab-instructions/docs/4-ready-to-scale-201/3-kubeflow-pipelines.md

 We will be using Kubeflow Pipelines as our pipeline framework of choise for running the evaluation.
 Kubeflow pipelines are handy for data science/AI engineering tasks as it is Python based and works nicely with OpenShift AI by displaying the pipeline run inside the OpenShift AI dashboard.

-The evaluation pipeline is inside of a repo called `canopy-evals`, where both the evaluation tests and pipelines are stored together.

 ### Set up the environment for Kubeflow Pipelines

-install DSPA and MinIO helm charts in Canopy
+Before we can use Kubeflow Pipelines we need to install a Pipeline Server in our Canopy environment.

+1. Go to the OpenShift Console

+2. Press `Add` and select `Helm Chart`

+3. In the left menu where you see `Chart Repositories`, checkmark `GenAIOps Helm Charts` and then click on `Minio` and Create.
+We will need an S3 bucket to hold our pipeline artifacts, and our tool of choice here is Minio as it's lightweight.
+In a real production environment you are more likely to see ODF, but the concept is the same.

+4. Now do the same for the helmchart `Dspa`

 ### Set up evaluation pipeline

+Now that we have everything set up to be able to run our pipeline in our experimentation namespace, let's take a look at the code and run it!
+The evaluation pipeline is inside of a repo called `canopy-evals`, where both the evaluation tests and pipelines are stored together.

 1. To explore it, start by going into your `<USER_NAME>-canopy` Data Science Project and open up your workbench.